A uniform ergodic theorem for degenerate flows on the annulus: Spectral analysis of fibered operators

-In this section we recall some properties of self-adjoint operators and of self-adjoint fibered operators, and prove some results which are not readily available in the standard literature.
-Our discussion remains as general as possible, working with abstract self-adjoint operators in abstract Hilbert spaces.
-Our flow operator defined above is a special example and does not appear in this section.
+In this section we recall some properties of self-adjoint operators and of self-adjoint fibered operators, and prove some results which are not always readily available in the standard literature.
+We also discuss a simple illustrative example where we estimate the DoS.
+This shall prove useful later, when we prove Theorem \ref{thm:main}.
+Our discussion in this section remains as general as possible, working with abstract self-adjoint operators in abstract Hilbert spaces.\\